Welcome! Click here to pre-purchase your Inn of the Mountain Gods experiences:

 Contact: (575) 257-3275

 June is an ideal time for go-karts, mini-golf, and bumper boats.
 Pillow’s Funtrackers has all that, plus a maze and arcade games, too.
 It’s all the elements you need for family fun, most of it outdoors.
-Also, check out the newly opened Arkadia Virtual Reality Arena, where six players can participate in stunning VR experiences.

-Gem mining is open in the summer.
+Check out the Arkadia Virtual Reality Arena, where up to six players can participate in stunning VR experiences.
+Gem mining is also available in the summer.
 Ask about a discount ticket package to extend your fun!

-GUS MACKER TOURNAMENT
+51ST ANNUAL GUS MACKER BASKETBALL TOURNAMENT

 Where: Inn of the Mountain Gods